 1. Completed online application

 For priority consideration for admission, merit-based scholarships and invitations to special programs, students should apply by the early action deadline.
+In the application, students will be asked to submit an essay.
+Please use our transfer student essay prompt to satisfy this requirement.
 Applications must be completed online and all additional application materials must be postmarked by the appropriate deadline.

 2. Nonrefundable application fee of $75

-When completing your University of Maryland application, you will be required to pay the fee on our secure website with a credit card at the time of application unless you have received a fee waiver.
+When completing your UMD application, you will be required to pay the fee on our secure website with a credit card at the time of application unless you have received a fee waiver.
 Fee waivers must be submitted prior to application completion for consideration.
 We cannot accept cash or check payments.

 3. Official copy of your college transcripts

 Your institution should submit an official copy of your college transcripts listing all courses you have completed.
 A final official transcript must be sent upon completion of any courses in progress.
 All official transcripts are required by the application deadline for a priority review.
 Applications that are not complete by the priority deadline will be considered for the regular application review.
-Generally, the University of Maryland accepts transfer credits from regionally accredited institutions.
-Maryland’s Transfer Credit Services will determine the acceptance of credit after the university extends an offer of admission.
+Generally, UMD accepts transfer credits from regionally accredited institutions.
+UMD’s Transfer Credit Services will determine the acceptance of credit after the university extends an offer of admission.